Primary materials: Cloth, glue, metal mesh, sawdust, tape, acrylic paint.

 4. Experiment with sculpting using sawdust mixed with water and glue.

-5. Try to make a head-strap using a belt.
+5. Make the straps using a belt.

 6. Make the entire thing fast and without over engineering it.

-So how did I do on my points?
+How did I do on my points?
 I successfully used the mask base, sunglasses lenses, belt, and built up most of the mass of the face using sawdust and glue, covered by a single layer of cloth.

-The beak didn’t quite turn out like I intended.
+The beak didn’t turn out like I intended.
 This happened because of a combination of the sawdust mixture contracting, and the way I was leaning this up to dry.
 It caused the beak to curve in exactly the opposite direction of what I wanted.
 It goes out a little, almost like a chin, instead of curving in toward the wearer.
 By the time I noticed this, it was too late to fix without sawing the mask in half, or taking some other action I wasn’t willing to do.

 The “fingers” that wrap around the head turned out to be a challenge.
 I made them out of tape and aluminum foil and began wrapping them in cloth; I then realized this might be too weak, so I cut them off and made new fingers supported by coat-hanger “bones.”
 I still wouldn’t use this to swing from the rafters, but I’m not concerned the fingers will accidentally crack off.